rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Map.md

 1. In the north / southeast (location)
 2. To the north (comparison)
-3. On the west side of the river / map
+3. On the west side of the river / map ....... / On the northern end of the road
 4. on the opposite side
 5. next to
 6. along the